 It was during this time that his work on Mass-Momentum Shielding (MMS or just MM) took off.
 Using basic tachyonic technology already present in modern interplanetary communications, and a random, chaotic energetic feedback loop that once doomed old-style craft like Fireflies and Stardrivers and the like to rare but catastrophic explosions (the companies that made both eventually went bankrupt from lawsuits), a proto-propulsive shield could be created, he theorized, that could render spacecraft extra speedy while also offering near-perfect protection against solar radiation.
 With some tweaking, it could conceivably make an attacking warship virtually invulnerable, given that the ship was traveling at a reasonable enough speed.
 In this case, reasonable wasn’t anything damning like a significant percentage of lightspeed, but, depending on the vessel’s mass, no more than five thousand kilometers per second, which most interplanetary commercial craft achieved every single day!

-His discovery put him in a very serious bind.
+His discovery, as well as discoveries he made concerning tech plans forwarded to him on the Yuns’ distant Lens, put him in a very serious bind.
 Because of his esteemed rank and previous demands for privacy, his work was protected under multiple layers of firewalls.
 Nobody wanted to mess with the prime minister’s son, whom everyone believed above reproach.
-But the resources he was using were eating up more and more computing power, and eventually someone would notice.
+But the resources he was using were eating up more and more CPU, and eventually someone would notice.
 And indeed, someone did.
 From the Ministry of Security.

 In exchange, he shared his preliminary findings with them.
 It wasn’t total, as the information file was far too unwieldy and therefore virtually unsecurable, but enough to give them a taste of what he was up to without alerting the Ministry.